nitindavegit/Weather-APP/README.md

 # 🌦️ Weather App – Flutter

-A beautiful, responsive, and modern **Flutter weather app** that shows current weather, hourly forecasts, and key additional information — all powered by the OpenWeatherMap API.
+A beautiful, responsive, and modern **Flutter weather app** that shows **RealTime**current weather, hourly forecasts, and key additional information — all powered by the OpenWeatherMap API.

 Built with a focus on clean UI, Material 3 design, and smooth user experience.